 To provide you with the right information for your situation, select one of the options below:

-After you have contacted Kingsmith Care, one of our Care Managers will visit you in your home, where we will talk to you about your individual needs.
-We prefer to visit you in your home as this is largely where we will help you.
+After you have contacted Kingsmith Care, one of our Care Managers will visit you in your home, where we will talk to you about your individual home care needs.
+Although we are a Hammersmith & Fulham home care agency, we prefer to visit you in your home as this is largely where we will help you.
 If you would like to have someone else, like a family member, a friend or other representative with you for this meeting, that’s fine with us – we’d be happy to meet them!
 We may also need to obtain information from your Doctor or another professional who is involved in your care.

 This is so we can build up a full picture of your needs.